JonPiz/FinalProject/README.md

 <h1>Welcome to My Dice-Based Turn Decider!</h1>

-<p>This is a simple terminal program which, when provided with a player count, will roll die proportional to that count,
-accumulate the rolls, and compare sums to create an ordered output of who should go first!
+This is a simple terminal program which, when provided with a player count, will roll die proportional to that count, accumulate the rolls, and compare sums to create an ordered output of who should go first!
 <ul style="list-style-type: circle;">
   <li>The individual rolls are colored from low to high with red, yellow, and green respectively.</li>